Private area garden

 2:15 pm Little Farm

-While visiting Little Farm, a beautiful flower farm, we will tour the growing area and learn about the fascinating history of both the farm and the area.
+While visiting Little Farm, a beautiful flower farm owned by Teri and Tom Jones, we will tour the growing area and learn about the fascinating history of the property.
 Teri will have a flower bar set up for guests to assemble their own arrangements to take home.
-Visitors are also welcome to wander the rows with clippers and select their own blooms.
-Relax on the porch overlooking the lake and shop an assortment of garden-related arts and items curated by Teri and several other local growers/designers while enjoying Wing Haven snacks and wine.
+Visitors are also welcome to wander the rows and cut their own blooms.
+We will then relax on the porch overlooking the lake and shop an assortment of garden-related arts and items curated by Teri and other local growers/designers/artists while enjoying Wing Haven snacks and wine.

 4:00 pm Board bus